These are the BEST Places to Stay at Lake Atitlan (2023)

 Trying to decide where to stay in Lake Atitlan?

-In this travel guide, I’m going to share with you the best places to stay in Lake Atitlan—the best hotels, hostels, and villages.
+In this Guatemala travel guide, I’m going to share with you the BEST places to stay at Lake Atitlan, including the BEST villages that fit your needs and the BEST hotels that fit your budget.
 You’ll find out where to get the best views of the lake and its magical volcanos as well as how to get to each village.

 This guide is based on my one-month living, working online, and sightseeing at the lake and my three months in Guatemala.